Meredith Baxter: Personal life

-On December 2, 2009, she came out as a lesbian during an interview with Matt Lauer on Today, and on the Frank DeCaro Show on Sirius-XM OutQ 102.
-Accepting her sexual orientation helped her understand why, in part, previous relationships with men had failed.
+On December 2, 2009, Baxter came out as a lesbian during an interview with Matt Lauer on Today and on the Frank DeCaro Show on Sirius-XM OutQ 102.
+She said that accepting her sexual orientation helped her understand why, in part, previous relationships with men had failed.

 On March 1, 2011, while promoting a memoir, Baxter alleged that ex-husband David Birney had emotionally and physically abused her.
 Birney denied the allegations.
 ABC News reported that:

-Meredith Baxter says in a new book, Untied, that she was a victim of emotional and physical abuse.
+Meredith Baxter says in a new book, Untied, that she was a victim of emotional and physical abuse... [by] then-husband David Birney, who denied the allegations...
+Baxter alleges that Birney hit her more than once...

-Baxter, the actress best known for playing hippie mom Elyse Keaton on the 1980s sitcom Family Ties, said that the abuser was her then-husband David Birney, who denied the allegations.

-In her memoir, Baxter alleges that Birney hit her more than once.
-"It was so sudden and unexpected, I couldn't tell you which hand hit me, or even how hard," she writes.
-"I do recall thinking, 'I'd better not get up because he's going to hit me again.'"

 She writes that she coped with the marital violence by drinking heavily, but has been sober since 1990 (the year after she and Birney divorced).